FreeshardBase/documentation/docs/developer_docs/persisting.md

 # Persisting Data

-If your app needs to persist data between restarts or upgrades, it can do so by requesting access to a part of the Portal's file system.
+If your app needs to persist data between restarts or upgrades, it can do so by mounting a directory of the Portal's file system.
 Use this feature for a database or user-data in the shape of files.
 Shared directories allow data exchange between apps.